 Part of the Bube’s Brewery complex, this outdoor dining spot features lush landscaping and shade trees with a bit of Bube’s history mixed in – the original boiler and smokestack used to create the steam power that ran the brewery can be found in the center of the German-style biergarten.
 102 N. Market St., Mount Joy.
 Bubesbrewery.com.

-A visit to Rockwell’s is like a day at the beach, especially on Thursday and Sunday (summer) evenings, when the all-you-can-eat Seafood Feast is available!
+A visit to Rockwell’s is like a day at the beach.
 The deck is massive and is decorated with surfboards, boats, colorful lights and other beach-related memorabilia.
 A bar with a palm-thatched roof also provides seating.
 800 Mount Gretna Rd., Elizabethtown.
 Tjrockwells.com.

 The café’s outdoor dining area features tables on a charming patio outside the main door.
 Bring your four-legged friends along, too.
 98 Masonic Drive, Suite 102 (the Sycamore Square Marketplace), Elizabethtown.
 Thewhiskcafe.com.